nemediano/nemediano.github.io/resume.md

 The second: Modern Geometry was about doing geometry using only a ruler and a pair of compasses.
 Modern Geometry it's a funny name since it is the way geometry was studied in ancient Greece.

-Before that I was also working in a laboratory assistant as part of one of the Macropoject at UNAM (I was located also at Science school) for a few months in 2006-2007.
+Before that, I also worked as a laboratory assistant as part of one of the Macropojects at UNAM (which was located also at Science school) for a few months in 2006-2007.
 There I was in charge of maintaining our SVN repositories and created a website using a LAMP suite.

-### Institute of Research in Applied Mathematics and Systems
+#### Institute of Research in Applied Mathematics and Systems

 ![IIMAS UNAM]({{ site.baseurl }}/static/images/places/iimas2.jpg "IIMAS UNAM")

-Right after finishing my masters, the [Department of Computer Science](https://www.iimas.unam.mx/ciencias-de-la-computacion/){:target="_blank" rel="noreferrer noopener"} of [IIMAS](https://www.iimas.unam.mx/){:target="_blank" rel="noreferrer noopener"} gave me a temporary position as a research assistant for Dr Maria Elena Martinez where I contributed in a research about segmenting blood vessels from retina images obtained by a fundus camera, which was a very fun and difficult project.
+Right after finishing my masters, the [Department of Computer Science](https://www.iimas.unam.mx/ciencias-de-la-computacion/){:target="_blank" rel="noreferrer noopener"} of [IIMAS](https://www.iimas.unam.mx/){:target="_blank" rel="noreferrer noopener"} gave me a temporary position as a research assistant for [Dr Maria Elena Martinez Perez](http://www.pcic.unam.mx/~elena/){:target="_blank" rel="noreferrer noopener"} where I contributed in a research about segmenting blood vessels from retina images obtained by a fundus camera, which was a very fun and difficult project.

 ## Computer skills